ttntm/ttntm/src/blog/22-switch-vue-cli-to-vite.md

 }
 ```

 And that's it - running your *start* script should serve the app at `localhost:3000`, probably before you can even finish saying "Wow that was really fast and I can't believe how long it takes Vue CLI to do the same thing".
-Oh and if everything works, you can now remove all the Vue CLI stuff (config files, plugins, etc.) you no longer need.
+Oh, and if everything works, you can now remove all the Vue CLI stuff (config files, plugins, etc.) you no longer need.

 ### Resolving Issues